Kristina01111000/Drws_site/README.md

 - changed "dr.w patient"
 	- the . and ' ' password was auto changed to DrWspatient
 	- ' ' and . removed by pmp
+	-  we don't want a hard to remember passcode or hard to type in